 Event Stream Processing: Converts a stream of events into other events.

-Downstream Activity: Invokes an action based on a command or event.
+Downstream Activity: Invokes an action based on a command (which itself can be a

 Projection: Turns a stream of events into state.

-In total there are 9 patterns to support the transition between command, event and state.
+In total there are 9 patterns to support the transitions between command, event and state in any single direction.

-By implementing this limited set of patterns, you can support the majority, if not all, business processes in existance.
+By implementing just this limited set of patterns, you can build any distributed system.